vipinagrawal25/MeMC/README.md

 The simulation will run for 60000 Monte Carlo steps, which will take more than 2 hours to complete.
 To proceed with the other sections it is sufficient to kill the simulation after 1000 Monte Carlo steps.
+The user can give smaller steps as well.

 ## Triangulating the surface